telecom2k3/CHAOS/README.md

 Default()=3

-- This checks the From Name field for the presence of Unicode Enclosed/ Encircled Latin characters.
+- This checks the From Name field for the presence of Unicode Enclosed/ Encircled and Mathematical Latin characters.
 These are often used in spam.

 - In Tag mode JR\_FROM\_ENC\_CHARS, or <YOUR\_RULENAME>, is set to a callout value of 0.01.
 In Auto mode, JR\_FROM\_ENC\_CHARS is scored variably,